 Relationship of the Parties: The final part of the test examines the way the parties interact.
 What is the nature of the written agreements between the worker and the company?
 How permanent is the working relationship?
 Is the work integral to the business of the organization?

 For a more detailed examination of compliant classification for payroll officers and HR personnel by region, check out our global guide.
 Remaining compliant is key to averting risks linked to employee misclassification.

-Understanding employee misclassification: Ensuring compliance and fair treatment for workers
+Understanding Employee Misclassification: Ensuring Compliance and fair treatment for workers

 Classification hole-in-one with Playroll